Ale-JRD/Trads/content/post/index-T1.md

 No… as usual— I’ll have to come up with the next move somehow.

-[No matter how it turns out… there must be a way.]
+「No matter how it turns out… there must be a way.」

 I kept my thoughts active.